sajjathossain/qwik-portfolio/src/routes/blogs/(markdown)/how-rtk-query-simplifies-data-fetching-and-caching/index.md

 ---
-title: 'RTK Query: Make fetching and caching data effortless.'
+title: 'Simplify Data Fetching and Caching with RTK Query'
-description: 'This is a short tutorial on how to use Redux Toolkit Query to manage api calls and caching data.'
+description: 'A quick guide on using Redux Toolkit Query for efficient API calls and data caching.'
 pubDate: 2022-10-04
 tags: ['rtk-query', 'redux-toolkit', 'react']
 image: 'rtk-query-make-fetching-and-caching-data-effortless.avif'